w0wzahh/w0wzahh/README.md

 ## About

-I'm a developer interested in both sides of software development, from low-level code and systems to applications people actually use.
+I'm a developer interested in both sides of software development, from low-level code and systems to applications that people actually use.

-I've been programming for **8+ years**, and these days most of my time goes into building tools, experimenting with AI, and working on projects that solve problems I actually have.
+I've been programming for **8+ years**, and most of what I build starts with a simple question:

+> *Can I make this work?*

 Currently working on: